p10rahulm/IIScMSRLectures/content/seminars/20260106_BhaskarRayChaudhari.md

 +++

 <b>Abstract:</b>
-The algorithmic study of market equilibria has been a cornerstone of economics and computation since its inception, with rich theories developed around equilibrium/ stability notions such as *Nash*, *Stackelberg*, and *Competitive Equilibria*.
+The algorithmic study of market equilibria has been a cornerstone of economics and computation since its inception, with rich theories developed around equilibrium/ stability notions such as <i>Nash</i>, <i>Stackelberg</i>, and *Competitive Equilibria*.
 In this talk, I explore how these classical concepts extend—or fail to extend—to a new and increasingly central economy: the data economy.
 <br><br>
 With the increasing integration of AI-ML technologies in the industry, data has emerged as one of the most valuable assets of the 21st century.
 However, unlike traditional goods, data is *non-rival* — it can be freely duplicated and shared without depletion.
 This fundamental property challenges standard equilibrium frameworks that assume scarcity (limited supply) and exclusivity (no two agents can simultaneously benefit from a resource).
 <br><br>